ironcore-dev/ironcore/docs/proposals/01-networking-integration.md

 To disambiguate between IPv4 and IPv6, the `VirtualIP` requires an `ipFamily` (same enum type as in Kubernetes' `Service.spec.ipFamilies`).

-The `VirtualIP` creates an `VirtualIPRouting` object with the same name as itself where the targeted `NetworkInterface`s if specified via `networkInterfaceRef`.
+The `VirtualIP` can reference a `VirtualIPClaim` that associates it in-use with a requester (typically a `NetworkInterface`).
+Once claimed successfully, the corresponding `NetworkInterfaceBinding` will be updated with a reference to the claimed `VirtualIP`.

 Example manifest: